Jarfsoft/Shooter-game/README.md

 **Use W, A, S, D keys to move and to shoot press the SPACE key.**

 **Every enemy you destroy will add a point.
-In gameover scene, you will be able to save your score with your name.**
+In game over scene, you will be able to save your score with your name.**

 ## Built With